 2. Clean up Your Site

 Make sure your website is organized and clear.
-It is especially important to clean up any dead links.
-Fix any errors that may appear on your site and double check to make sure your entire site’s HTML is up to par.
+It is essential to clean up any dead links.
+Fix any errors that may appear on your site and double-check to make sure your entire site’s HTML is up to par.
 There are online services that can help you do this.
-Since search engines primarily work and rank websites through the use of robots it is important to make sure all of the technical aspects of your website are in good working order.
-This helps ensure that the robots can quickly and freely crawl through your site and they won’t encounter any errors or roadblocks that force them to abandon your site too soon.
+Since search engines primarily work and rank websites through robots, it is important to make sure all of the technical aspects of your website are in good working order.
+This helps ensure that the robots can quickly and freely crawl through your site, and they won’t encounter any errors or roadblocks that force them to abandon your site too soon.

 3. Use Good Keyphrases

 If you’re trying to optimize your brand new website for a single keyword, you’ll be fighting an uphill battle.
-Try long tail keyword phrases instead (a phrase that is four words or longer) because they are less competitive and easier to get started with.
-Be sure to research the phrases that your target market is actually searching for, and then do the competitive research to ensure that you actually have a chance of ranking for those phrases.
+Try long-tail keyword phrases instead (a phrase that is four words or longer) because they are less competitive and easier to get started with.
+Be sure to research the phrases your target market is searching for, and then do the competitive research to ensure that you actually have a chance of ranking for those phrases.